neerajkumar002/SnapMyShop/README.md

- # 🛍️ SnapShop
+ # 🛍️ SnapMyShop

- **SanpShop** is a modern ecommerce frontend built with React.
+ **SnapMyShop** is a modern ecommerce frontend built with React.
 This project includes a clean UI, responsive design, and  features like product listing, search, cart, and more

  ---